mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 They are basically defined by two fields:

-- the `apiVersion` field, which is the API version of the resource
+- the `apiVersion` field, which is the version of the kubernetes API used by that resource
-- the `kind` field, which is the kind of the resource
+- the `kind` field, which is the specific resource type of the resource

 Custom resources can be added to your project by creating one anew or by installing an existing one from the Marketplace, using the `miactl` tool.
 They are defined with the Marketplace item schema defined in the related section of the ["Create your Company Marketplace" page](/marketplace/add_to_marketplace/create_your_company_marketplace.md#how-to-configure-a-new-item), by having the _type_ field equal to `custom-resource`.